-Please note - DMR Staff recommends applying overwinter (January- February) for spring projects to provide adequate time for the application process before starting the project.
+Please note - DMR Staff recommends applying over the winter (January- February) for spring projects to provide adequate time for the application process before starting the project.
 The DMR does not accept new applications starting October 1st prior to renewal (December 31st).